S1N4X/SmithForge/readme.md

   <img src="img\forgesmith_logo_white_small_v2.gif" alt="ForgeSmith Logo">
 </p>

-A tool for combining two 3MF models by overlaying a Hueforge model onto a base model with automatic scaling, positioning, and proper model intersection.
+A tool for combining two 3MF models by overlaying a Hueforge model onto a base shape model with automatic scaling, positioning, and proper model intersection.
+The output 3MF file can then be opened with your favorite slicer to be sliced and be sent to a 3D printer!

 This script was initially written to easily embed existing HueForge models on top of ChromaLink hexagon bases.
 (TODO: Insert link)

 <p align="center">